Worried about small changes in memory and thinking?

 It is important to remember that the signs below are only warning signs if they are different from what the person can usually do in their normal environment.
 For example, if someone has always been anxious, anxiety isn’t necessarily a sign of mild cognitive impairment.
 Also, if someone has different work tasks or more work, they may have difficulty completing it.

-- Forgetting important things: we all forget where our keys or phone are from time to time, but misplacing checkbooks, credit cards, medication, and other important documents or forgetting things more than occasionally can be a warning sign.
-Also, forgetting to go to important places, like a doctor’s appointment, may be a sign.
+• Forgetting important things: we all forget where our keys or phone are from time to time, but misplacing checkbooks, credit cards, medication and other important documents or forgetting things more than occasionally can be a warning sign.

-- Trouble with complex tasks: Difficulty with planning an event, driving, handling finances, or difficulty with work duties may be a sign that mental capabilities are changing.
+• Trouble with complex tasks: Difficulty with planning an event, driving, handling finances or difficulty with work duties may be sign that mental capabilities are changing.

-- Taking longer to complete tasks: Requiring extra time NOT due to physical changes, may mean someone is requiring more time to think about the task or make decisions a be a sign of cognitive changes.
+• Taking longer to complete tasks: Requiring extra time NOT due to physical changes, may mean someone is requiring more time to think about the task or make decisions.

-- Mood Changes: People who have trouble understanding can easily become frustrated, anxious, and agitated.
+• Mood Changes: When people have trouble understanding, they can become frustrated, anxious and agitated easily.
 People may also completely withdraw or give up on completing the task if it is too hard.

-What are some causes of Mild Cognitive Impairment (MCI)?
+What are some causes of changes in thinking?

 Many people first ask why someone is forgetting more or having increased difficulty understanding things they used to be able to.
 There are many reasons this may occur:

-**The first step is to consult the person’s primary care doctor to further understand why this is happening and make a plan.**
+The first step is to consult the person’s primary care doctor to further understand why this is happening and make a plan to try to make improvements.
+The doctor may make helpful changes to medical care.
+Neighbors, friends, and family might be able to help things like buying healthy food for someone or minimizing stressors.

-- Support the person by offering assistance.
-Make sure you do not patronize the person or take away their role.
+• Support the person by offering assistance.
+Make sure you do not patronize the person or take away things that are important to them.
 Offer to do it with the person to monitor for safety.
-I frequently recommend that anyone with cognitive impairments, lots of medicine or really anyone have someone else there when they are filling up their pill box.
-I typically say something like, “It’s hard to set them up perfect every-time when you have lots of medications.
-But, it’s one of those things that if you make a small mistake or miss a does, it can have big consequences, so it is always good to have 2 sets of eyes when you are filling up your medication box, just to double check.”
+For example, setting up a lot of medication is hard for anyone!
+If I want to help someone, I typically say something like, “It’s hard to set them up perfect every-time when you have lots of medications, so I am happy to just be hear for another set of eyes.
+I know that if you miss taking a medication, it makes you sick, and I understand you don’t want to feel bad.”
 Try not to make the person feel unable to do anything, just give support for safety.
 This could also be done with things like managing finances.
 Read 3 ways to Improve Communication and Relationships for additional tips!
 Also help them stay on top of home maintenance with this Home Maintenace Checklist with special considerations for seniors.

-- Hire a companion or caregiver.
+• Hire a companion or caregiver.
 Sometimes people will need help, but be more reluctant to receive help from their family as they feel like a burden or try to “hide” the extent of their issue from their family.
+You can introduce them to a mutual “friend”, that comes over to check in and offer companionship for safety monitor and to be able to tell if someone has any further changes and needs more help.

-- Use technology.
+• Use technology.
 There are Smart clocks for orientation to the date and time, automatic pill dispensers to help with medication management, automatic pet feeders so the pet does not go hungry and more devices are always coming out as technology advances!
 Smart technology is also continuously improving and is already part of our everyday lives.
 Stoves and curling irons that turn off automatically after a set period of time to decrease the risk of fires and programmable thermostats are a few examples.
 See this guide for more ideas to keep someone safer at home.
+You can also read my CSA Journal article on considerations on using smart home technology to age in place.

 Ensure to continuously monitor for worsening cognitive changes as a more support or a higher level of care may be needed.
 Striking a balance is key.
 While you want to try to support safe independence, knowing warning signs and being proactive to prevent mishaps is important.
 See the following related resources for more details: